-Many self-employed individuals and businesses opt to use an agent to deal with HMRC on their behalf.
-This could be for several reasons from wanting to focus solely on their business, to needing an extra pair of eyes to ensure their taxes are accurate.
+Many self-employed individuals and businesses prefer to use an agent who can deal with HMRC on their behalf.
+This could be for several reasons, from wanting to focus solely on the business, to needing an extra pair of eyes on their taxes.

 Before an agent can act on your behalf, you’ll need to authorise them first.
 You can authorise a ‘paid agent’, friend, or family member – but in most cases, people tend to use a professional accountant or tax advisor.